 “Then neither do I condemn you,” Jesus declared.
 “Go now and leave your life of sin.”

 Surely, Jesus could have avoided this.
-After all – He knew it was a setup.
+After all, He knew it was a setup.
 He knew He was going to get people mad at Him.
 And this woman had committed adultery.
+This woman checked every box on our list of reasons to not get involved.
 Nothing good can come from this.
 Or could it?

 But that didn’t stop Him.
 He did think the woman we just looked at was important.
 Important enough that He would rescue her in front of the very people who were going to kill Him.
 Important enough that He took time out of His busy schedule for this one person.
 Important enough that He didn’t care about the circumstances that put her where she was.
 Actually – He did care – and it was His care that made Him go to her, as opposed to staying away from her.